 Edward Nino, PMHNP-BC

 Edward B. Nino MSN, RN, PHN, APRN, FNP-C, PMHNP-BC is Dual Board Certified as both a Family Nurse Practitioner and as a Psychiatric-Mental Health Nurse Practitioner (Across the Life Span) with more than twenty years of experience.
 He has full prescriptive authority in several states, including California, Nevada, Arizona, Iowa, Tennessee, and Virginia.
 He earned his Master’s degree in Nursing with a sub-specialty in neuropsychiatry from the University of California at Los Angeles followed by a Post-Master’s Certificate in Psychiatry from Azusa Pacific University.
-He is fluent in English, Spanish and Tagalog.
+He is fluent in English and Tagalog.

 Edward’s medical approach is evidence-based and guided by his knowledge of both traditional and holistic psychiatry, and grounded in scientific studies in the growing fields of epigenetics, nutrient-based psychiatry, and the gut-brain connection.